moja-global/About_moja_global/Contributing/How-to-Contribute-Code.md

 4. Follow [Vincent Driessen's Git Branching](https://nvie.com/posts/a-successful-git-branching-model/) System

-    -   Name your Branch with same name using the Feature or Branch name with a [version number](https://github.com/moja-global/About-moja-global/blob/master/Contributing/How-to-Assign-a-Version.md)
+    -   Name your Branch with the same name using the Feature or Branch name with a [version number](https://github.com/moja-global/About-moja-global/blob/master/Contributing/How-to-Assign-a-Version.md)

 5. Make your contribution